sbnb-irb/chemical-checker/README.md

 4. Open your browser to [http://localhost:8888/](http://localhost:8888/).

-5. Start a new notebook (on the top right jupiter page click New -> Python )
+5. Start a new notebook (on the top right jupyter page click New -> Python )

 6. ```import chemicalchecker```